|Location||Moscow, Russia; Khabarovsk, Russia|

 |Repeated for 2 minutes||Repeated twice||Repeated for 1 minute||Repeated twice|

-The intro and the outro is sent much slower than the rest of the broadcast.
-There are several different, but similar speeds for the other sections.
+The intro, the interlude, and the outro are sent at a slower speed than the rest of the transmission: 75 ms per unit.
+There are several speeds available for the preamble and the message: 60, 50, or 43.75 ms per unit; the speed is fixed on a per schedule basis.
 Zero is sent as "T" - a single dash.